 The initial design was inspired by Eastern European power stations from the 20s, selecting materials such as brushed brass and darkened oak and using diamond-like details for turbine wheels.
 The project consists of 145 apartments to be arranged like ‘slices of a cake’ following the circular configuration of the plan.
 Combining fine high-quality materials with elements from the industrial age made it possible to achieve that positioning between industry, craft and luxury.

 The transformation of the trio of Victorian gas holders has finally been completed in February 2018 and now we can have a closer look at it.
 The prices range from £810,000 to £3,525,000 – including studios, 1, 2 & 3 bedroom apartments as well as nine penthouses.

-The entrance of the complex presents a luxurious lobby featuring a state of the art lightning artwork as well as a dedicated delivery room for dry-cleaning and food deliveries.
+The entrance of the complex presents a luxurious lobby featuring state of the art lightning artwork as well as a dedicated delivery room for dry-cleaning and food deliveries.

-The apartments, ranging in floor plans of 449 to 3,050 square feet, have curved walls reflected by mirrors in order to visually create more space and appear to continue round.
+The apartments, ranging in floor plans of 449 to 3,050 square feet, have curved walls reflected by mirrors to visually create more space and appear to continue round.
 Living spaces are positioned at the wide end, while bathrooms, featuring brass handles taps, are at the tip of the ‘cake slices’.
 The Gasholders feature a rich list of amenities including a gym, spa and cinema, bookable communal spaces, a courtyard with reflective pool and garden rooftops decorated by Dan Pearson, winner of the Chelsea Flower Show.
-The roof gardens and upper floors offer panoramic view over Canary Wharf, St Paul’s, The Shard and the London Eye.
+The roof gardens and upper floors offer a panoramic view over Canary Wharf, St Paul’s, The Shard and the London Eye.

-This project is the epitome of what King’s Cross is all about; industrial heritage and cutting-edge contemporary design blending together to create an urban environment with character.
+This project is the epitome of what King’s Cross is all about; industrial heritage and cutting-edge contemporary design blending to create an urban environment with character.